vvscode/docs/docs/tutorials/ruby/signing-sinch-api-requests-in-ruby.md

 ## Debugging tips

->   - Use the example [in the documentation](doc:send-sms-rest) with the sample app key and secret to make sure that your signature matches the example at different points along the way.
+ - Use the example [in the documentation](doc:authorization) with the sample app key and secret to make sure that your signature matches the example at different points along the way.
->   - Capitalization matters\!
+ - Capitalization matters\!
 The headers that you send with the request need to be exactly the same as the ones in your canonicalized\_headers.
 Same goes for content-type.